uanand/PillarClassification/README.md

 | Actual    | Upright  | 8          | 19048      |

 ## Comparison to image processing
 The image processing algorithm marks the pixels represented by nanopillars as 1 and the background as 0 to make a binary image.
 Then the aspect-ratio of the nanopillar, and its distance to the nearest nanopillar is calculated.
-If the aspect-ratio is more than 1.5 and the distance is more than 16 pixels, it is marked as a collased nanopillars.
-The classification accuracy using this method was 98.39%.
+If the aspect-ratio is more than 1.5 and the distance is more than 16 pixels, it is marked as a collapsed nanopillar.
+The classification accuracy using this method is 98.39%.